 - 1. Accrual accounting measures current income more accurately than the cash method. - a.
 This means that the balance sheet is a more accurate estimate of financial position (value). - b.
 Accurate, current information makes it easier to predict future income and financial position. - 2.
 Accrual accounting is difficult to understand. - a.
 Confusion exists because net income does not equal the period's change in cash. - b.
-The cash balance of a company with high income may even decrease during the year. - c.
-For example, a rapidly growing, profitable retailer may face a shortage of cash for many reasons. - 1) Rapid growth often requires large inventories.
+The cash balance of a company with high income may even decrease during the year. - For example, a rapidly growing, profitable retailer may face a shortage of cash for many reasons. - Rapid growth often requires large inventories.
 New retailers often find that suppliers will not grant credit.
 This combination increases cash outflows. - Gaining market share may require a retailer to grant easy credit terms.
-This decreases cash inflows. - 3) As a result, a very successful business may not have adequate cash.
+This decreases cash inflows. - 3) As a result, a very successful business may not have adequate cash. - V. Part II of Financial Accounting For Owners, Managers, and Administrators explains Accounting for Assets using accrual accounting.